cedekpoole/tfl-analytics-mart/README.md

 ## What it does (right now)

-`fetch_tfl.py` calls the [TfL Unified API](https://api.tfl.gov.uk) endpoint for London Underground line statuses, then saves the response as a timestamped JSON file:
+`fetch_tfl.py` calls the [TfL Unified API](https://api.tfl.gov.uk) endpoint for London Underground line statuses.
+It prints each tube line's current status to the terminal, then saves the full API response as a timestamped JSON file:

 ```
 data/raw/tfl/tfl_lines_2026-06-20_14-30-00.json
 ```

 Each run creates a new file.
-The `data/raw/tfl/` folder is gitignored so raw files are never committed.
+The `data/raw/tfl/` folder is gitignored so raw JSON files are not committed.

 The current test checks that the JSON-saving function writes data to a file correctly.
 It uses fake data and does not call the real TfL API.